jay20162016/rps/README.md

 # rps - Rock, Paper, Scissors

-This reposity contains all our scripts from rpscontest.com.
+This repository contains all our scripts from rpscontest.com.